 Melee 5 ft: DC 13 vs Wisdom.
 Hit: The target gains +2 (1d4) points of Stress.

+A grinning skull of an monstrous creature hangs on the wall.
 When a visible creature steps within 5 ft of the skull, it unleashes a piercing scream that chills the heart of everyone within 15 ft.
-Then, it shatters.
+The skull then crumbles into dust.

 For more advice on creating monsters and attacks, try Giffyglyph's Monster Maker—a supplement with guides and templates to help build new monsters in seconds.